amarsahota/projects/_pages/da.md

 <h3>Project Summary<h3>
 +Worte SQL qwueries to investigate and sort data.
 +Used Python to extract data from a large SQL database.
-+Cleaned, filtered and combined multiple dataframes +Data Analysis and Data visualiztions on key insights
++Cleaned, filtered and combined multiple dataframes using Pandas +Data Analysis and Data visualiztions on key insights